ashishsb27/fota-communication/README.md

 # fota-communication
-Python Script to download files from Cloud
+Python Script to download files from Cloud.
+Open the file and check for a version.